JeffreyRodriguez/Liberator12k/README.md

 ## The [Liberator12k.com](https://liberator12k.com/store/) Store
 The official store has complete hardware kits.
-This one-man operation cost tens of thousands of dollars and hours invested.
-I'm giving it away for free because I want to support your ability to defend yourself.
-I think that makes me safer, and the world better overall.

 All the hardware in the project is fairly easy to source yourself.
-It would be trivial for someone to come along and sell the same hardware kit.
-I'm asking you - the community - to support the official project.
-I didn't start this to get rich, but I wouldn't mind a little support.

-I don't need to be the guy selling kits.
-I'd much rather find trustworthy distributors who I can endorse for a cut of the sales.
-If you'd like to support the project as a vendor, get in touch.
-You have to kick in to the project and be *great* to customers.

 ### International Builders
 This is a US-based operation.
 I'm not presently shipping internationally.